f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   Production-1#

-To change the tenant configuration, you must first enter config mode and then change the tenant running state to **provisioned**, the change won’t take effect until the **commit** command is issued:
+To change the tenant configuration, you must first enter config mode and then change the tenant running state to **provisioned**.
+The change won’t take effect until the **commit** command is issued:

 .. code-block:: bash